porrasdaniela/IS362-Project3/README.md

 *Demonstrate database interaction and data storytelling using Python

-Technologies Used
+#Technologies Used
---SQLite (relational database)
+- SQLite (relational database)

---Python
+- Python

---pandas
+- pandas

---matplotlib
+- matplotlib

---Jupyter Notebook
+- Jupyter Notebook

-Key Insights
+#Key Insights
 The project showcases how to extract meaningful data by combining information from different tables in a normalized database.

 The most frequently purchased tracks were visualized, providing insight into customer preferences.